 Upgrade Your Air Filter

-One of the major causes for increased allergies in your home could be due to a dirty air filter.
+One of the major causes of increased allergies in your home could be a dirty air filter.
 Air filters trap pesky allergens from infiltrating the air that is pushed into the home through your A/C unit.
 If your air filters are not clean, then these allergens pollute the atmosphere, causing an endlessly runny nose with red and itchy eyes.

 Clean Your HVAC Systems Regularly

 Keeping your air conditioning and heating units clean can be an effective way of eliminating the allergens that inevitably build up over time.
-For your outdoor A/C unit, make sure that the concrete platform it sits on and the surrounding area at least a foot in diameter each way is not being blocked by twigs or debris and is free of dirt and grime.
+For your outdoor A/C unit, make sure that the concrete platform it sits on and the surrounding area at least a foot in diameter each way are not being blocked by twigs or debris and are free of dirt and grime.

 Your indoor heating unit can attract high amounts of dust particles or pet dandruff, becoming trapped and hard to notice.
 It is important to regularly vacuum the area around your furnace to prevent allergens from building in your heating ducts.

-While an air filter helps to eliminate the amount of dust and allergens that enter your vents, unfortunately they are not perfect.
+While an air filter helps to eliminate the amount of dust and allergens that enter your vents, unfortunately, they are not perfect.
 Almost every surface of your home is susceptible to attracting dust, that’s why dusting in and around your vents, cabinets, tables, and shelves will help eliminate pesky dust buildup.
-Dust contains a variety of potentially harmful bacterial that affects the quality of air entering your home and can absolutely increase your allergy symptoms.
+Dust contains a variety of potentially harmful bacteria that affect the quality of air entering your home and can absolutely increase your allergy symptoms.

 Regulate Humidity Levels Within the Home

 Believe it or not, humidity levels and the way your body reacts to them can have a major impact on the length and seriousness of your allergies.
 Outdoor humidity brought in by spring and summer weather is uncomfortable, to say the least, and the last place anyone wants to feel uncomfortable is in their own home.